dodiazlopez/main/README.md

 13. D. Díaz López, Information security procedures, contract/register: CONSULTING CONTRACT No. 453 from 2014 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center- CINTEL.
 13. D. Díaz López, Information Security Policies - specific domain, contract/register: CONSULTING CONTRACT No. 453 from 2014 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center- CINTEL.
 13. D. Díaz López, Project Operative  Plan, contract/register: CONSULTING CONTRACT No. 453 from 2014 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center- CINTEL.
 14. D. Díaz López, Definition and implementation of methods for the e-government strategy sustainability, contract/register: CONSULTING CONTRACT No. 671 from 2013** between Ministry of Information Technology and the ICT Research and Development Center - CINTEL.
 14. D. Díaz López, Definition and implementation of the information security model for public sector companies, contract/register: CONSULTING CONTRACT No. 671 from 2013** between Ministry of Information Technology and the ICT Research and Development Center - CINTEL.
 14. D. Díaz López, Develop specialized support in information security, contract/register: CONSULTING CONTRACT No. 671 from 2013** between Ministry of Information Technology and the ICT Research and Development Center - CINTEL.
 14. D. Díaz López, Design of the roadmap for each governmental organization to implement the e-government strategy, contract/register: CONSULTING CONTRACT No. 671 from 2013** between Ministry of Information Technology and the ICT Research and Development Center - CINTEL.
 14. D. Díaz López, Identification of needs in the governmental organizations regarding the e-government national strategy, contract/register: CONSULTING CONTRACT No. 671 from 2013** between Ministry of Information Technology and the ICT Research and Development Center - CINTEL.
 13. D. Díaz López, Software to support the ISMS, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.
 13. D. Díaz López, Applicable Legal Matrix, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.
 14. D. Díaz López, Indicators for the ISMS, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.
 15. D. Díaz López, Mechanisms to prevent data leakage, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.
-16. D. Díaz López, Label and classification guide, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.13.
-D. Díaz López, Plan for training and awareness in information security, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center- CINTEL.
+16. D. Díaz López, Label and classification guide, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.
+17. D. Díaz López, Plan for training and awareness in information security, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center- CINTEL.
-17. D. Díaz López, Procedures and instructions in information security, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.
+18. D. Díaz López, Procedures and instructions in information security, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.
-18. D. Díaz López, Information Security Policies, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.
+19. D. Díaz López, Information Security Policies, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce- SIC and the ICT Research and Development Center - CINTEL.
-19. D. Díaz López, Project Operative Plan, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce - SIC and the ICT Research and Development Center - CINTEL.
+20. D. Díaz López, Project Operative Plan, contract/register: CONSULTING CONTRACT No. 152 from 2013 between Superintendence of Industry and Commerce - SIC and the ICT Research and Development Center - CINTEL.
 19. D. Díaz López, Information security plan, contract/register: CONSULTING CONTRACT No. 198 from 2012 between Superintendence of Industry and Commerce - SIC and the ICT Research and Development Center - CINTEL.
 19. D. Díaz López, Information security diagnostic, contract/register: CONSULTING CONTRACT No. 198 from 2012 between Superintendence of Industry and Commerce - SIC and the ICT Research and Development Center - CINTEL.
 19. D. Díaz López, Document with the review and evaluation of the data center, contract/register: CONSULTING CONTRACT No. 198 from 2012 between Superintendence of Industry and Commerce - SIC and the ICT Research and Development Center - CINTEL.